dchvz/pokedex/README.md

   # Initiate the metro bundler:
   $ npm run start

-  # Then run on iOS
+  # Then run on iOS:
   $ npm run ios

-  # Or run on Android
+  # Or run on Android:
-  npm run android
+  $ npm run android
 ```

 # :thought_balloon: Inspiration